pulumi/docs/content/blog/multi-lang-components/index.md

 <!--more-->

-EKS in all languages is made possible by our ongoing work to enable "[multi-language components]".
+### Making components available in every language

+Pulumi's EKS module is an example of a Pulumi component.
+A component is a collection of Pulumi resources that are grouped together and can span multiple cloud providers.
+Components provide an easy way to package best practices for using cloud resources.
+Until now, components could only be used in Pulumi programs of the same language as the component's language.

+To change that, we're making "[multi-language components]".
 With multi-language components, any member of the worldwide Pulumi community will be able to author a Pulumi component in the language they're most comfortable with and share it with all Pulumi users: even those that use a different language than the component was authored in.
 Multi-language components take care of the conversion from one language to other Pulumi languages, so component developers don't need detailed knowledge of the other languages.
 Multi-language components will also enable organizations to write Pulumi components in the right programming language, or languages, for each team and each product.
-An infrastructure or platform teams will be able to write components in Go and share them with a webapp team using TypeScript, or write in .NET and share with a machine learning team using
+Infrastructure or platform teams will be able to write components in Go and share them with a webapp team using TypeScript, write components in .NET and share them with a machine learning team using
-Python, or any other combination that suits your business.
+Python, and any other combination that suits your business.

 ### Next steps

 The next step in the story is a public preview of a seamless authoring experience that will enable component creators to write, build, and publish multi-language components.
+We're excited to make the Pulumi components you create easier, more accessible and reach more cloud engineers!
 If you'd like, follow along with our progress:

 - Subscribe to the [multi-language components] issue for updates on the public preview
 - Try out the new pulumi-eks package with [this walkthrough]